t-jblanchard/ubuntu-detect/README.md

 * [Updates](#updates)

 ## General Info
-Tool to scan a codebase, directory, or file for a list of common Ubuntu-specific packages, commands, and file/directory paths.
+A tool to scan a codebase, directory, or file for a list of common Ubuntu-specific packages, commands, and file/directory paths.
+The tool aims to speed up the codebase reconfiguration process and assist in planning of time and resources when migrating from Ubuntu to Mariner.
+When using the tool, keep in mind that the scanned for instances are not 100% comprehensive, and all suggested Mariner replacements won't be universally applicable.

 ## Technologies
 Project is created with: